 "I don't see her.
 Perhaps she's late.
 Let's go look for her."

 "You said you actually rode this?"
 Stu asked with disbelief.
-Half the cars were missing.
-So, too, were quite a few of the supports.
 "You're lucky you're alive to tell about it."

-"It was dark when we rode it.
+"It was really dark the nights when we rode it.
 I had no idea it was in such a sorry state of repair."

-"I suppose you rode this one, too," Stu said as he looked at the planes hanging unevenly from broken cables.
+"I suppose you rode this one, too," Stu said as he looked at the planes hanging askew from broken cables.

-"Someone must have cut the cables during the week.
+"Someone must have cut the wires during the week.
 I've ridden this ride every Saturday night for the past five weeks."

 "No offense, Shawn, but I just don't buy any of this.
 These rides are in shambles, and there's no sign of Lily or her sisters and brothers."

-As Stu and Shawn headed back toward the beach, they passed the Carrousel Pavilion.
+As the two young men headed back toward the beach, they passed the Carrousel Pavilion.

 "Wait a minute!"
 Shawn said hopefully.
-"I'll bet they're inside."
+"I'll bet that's where they are."

-Stu shook his head with disbelief but followed his friend.
-It was dark inside the pavilion; there were no lights or music tonight.
+Stu shook his head with disbelief but humored his friend and followed him inside.
+It was dark in the pavilion; there were no lights or music tonight.
 Stu reached into his pocket and took out his lighter.
-In the flame of the Zippo, the young men could see that, except for twenty years worth of dust and debris, the pavilion was empty.
+In the flame of the Zippo, the young men could plainly see that, except for twenty years worth of dust and litter, the pavilion was empty.

 "Were you drunk or something?"
 Stu asked.
 "There's not even a merry-go-round in here!"